2006 Massey Ferguson GC2310 Tractor Loader Backhoe

 - Use the backhoe to strip 2" thick sections of grass and replant the grass in new locations.

 - Dig out a drainage ditch across the front of the property, and free debris from around the culverts.

 - Moving dirt for therapy after a rough day at work, trying to make a tall mound.

 - Teaching skills to my friends and family.

 - Dig bricks and stones out of old paved patio area and leveled dirt for concrete.

 - Dig off 2" of dirt to make way for a stone walk-way.

 - Carry tools in the bucket to a job site so I can make only one trip.

-- Backhoe out difficult honey suckle roots and clear area by back scraping with the bucket.
+- Backhoe out difficult honey suckle roots and clear area to smooth and level by back scraping with the bucket.